mstoffel-sag/c8yMQTT/README.md

 password =
 clientid =

-If not present the initialized variable is false and the registerDevice method can be used to fetch new credentials.
+If not present the initialized variable is false and the bootstrap method method of c8yMQTT module can be used to fetch new credentials.

 ### Build in functions